shunnokw/Pay-and-Get/README.md

 # How to Install
 You can install it through Testflight by this link: https://testflight.apple.com/join/Qr7ehvKc

-# Technical Detail
+# Detail
-For more technical detail and documentation of this project, please check the wiki
+For more detail and documentation of this project, please check the wiki